daniel-gil/dgt/README.md

 #### Add new vehicle
 Creates a new vehicle.

-**Note**: the first regular driver in the list will be set as the main regular driver.
+**Note**: we can have more than one regular driver for a vehicle, and the first regular driver in the list will be set as the main regular driver.

 REQUEST:
 ```